 How to Make Caprese Salad

 For these mini caprese salads, you’ll simply be tossing together juicy diced tomatoes with olive oil and salt while the onions are caramelizing in your skillet.
-At that point, your meal preparation is as easy as layering the tomatoes, bocconcini, basil leaves, and onions in your serving dish and then drizzling balsamic vinegar over the top.
+At that point, your meal preparation is as easy as layering the tomatoes, bocconcini, basil leaves, and onions in your fancy serving dish and then finishing with a drizzle of balsamic vinegar.

-- Melt the butter.
-Heat butter in a large skillet over medium-high heat.
+Step 1.
+Melt the butter.
+Heat the butter in a skillet over medium-high heat.
 When the butter is melted, add the onions.
 Toss with a spatula until the onions are fully coated in the butter.

-- Caramelize onions.
+Step 2.
+Caramelize the onions.
 Reduce heat to medium-low and cook, stirring occasionally, for about 30 minutes, or until soft and golden.

-- Prep the tomatoes.
-In a medium bowl, add the cherry tomatoes, olive oil and salt and mix well.
+Step 3.
+Prep the tomatoes.
+In a medium bowl, add the tomatoes, olive oil and salt and mix well.

-- Assemble and serve.
-In each serving dish, stack the tomatoes, bocconcini balls, basil leaves and caramelized onions.
-Top with the balsamic vinegar and serve.
+Step 4.
+Assemble and serve.
+In each serving dish, stack the basil leaves, tomatoes, bocconcini and caramelized onions.
+Top with the balsamic vinegar and sprinkle with a little more sea salt.
+Serve the fancy caprese salad.

-Here is some of the best food and drink that goes with caprese salad.
+Here is an example of some of the best food and drink that goes with this fancy caprese salad.

 - Mains: Grilled chicken is a very popular choice to accompany this salad.
 You can also serve it with Italian sausage sandwiches, stuffed pasta or this easy lemon basil pasta.

-- Side Dishes: Garlic bread, grilled vegetables, focaccia, risotto, arancini and polenta.
+- Side Dishes: Garlic bread, grilled vegetables (such as escalivada), focaccia, risotto, arancini and polenta.

 - Drinks: Wines such as Pinot Grigio, dry Rosé, Prosecco and Chianti.
-For something sweeter, you could try a Bellini.
+For something sweeter, you could try my easy peach Bellini recipe.

 Each serving of this salad contains approximately 208 calories.